austyking/custom-laravel-background-job/README.md

 You can configure the log paths in the `config/runner.php` file.

+## Areas of Improvement
+1. **Job Registration Automation**: Automate the registration of jobs to avoid manual updates in the config/runner.php file.
+2. **Job Scheduling**: Implement a job scheduling system to run jobs at specific times.
+3. **Job Prioritization**: Implement a job prioritization system to run high-priority jobs first.

+## Current Limitations to this project
+1. **Job Registration**: Jobs are not automatically registered.
+You have to manually add them to the `config/runner.php` file.
+2. **Job Scheduling**: Jobs are not scheduled to run at specific times.
+3. **Job Prioritization**: You cannot prioritize Jobs based on their importance.

 ## License

 This project is licensed under the MIT License.